UCalgary Funding Opportunities:

 - China, Hong Kong, and Macau: The China International Study Travel Award - generally distributed as 4 awards of $5000, and generously sponsored by Joe & Cindy Leung, these awards are offered annually to continuing undergraduate students enrolled at the University of Calgary who have been selected to participate in an approved study abroad program in China (inclusive of Hong Kong and Macau) during the upcoming academic year.
 This includes credit programs such as student exchange programs with partner universities; group study programs led by University of Calgary professors; term abroad programs; research projects; practica, internships and co-operative education abroad.
 No application necessary - students will be internally nominated by their program/exchange advisor, via the Study Abroad Office.
 Preference may be given to students based on academic merit (3.0 GPA over previous 24 units), demonstration of financial need, and/or students enrolled in Bachelor of Engineering, Bachelor of Commerce, Bachelor of Health Science, or Bachelor of Arts - Urban Studies program.
 Please indicate to your advisor if you are interested in being nominated for this award.

-- China and Hong Kong: The Hong Kong-Canada Business Association generously awards 4 annual scholarships (Spezial Prize: C$3000, 1st place: C$1500, 2nd place: C$1000, 3rd place: C$500 and a 1 year free HKCBA student membership to all winners and complimentary to HKCBA Lunar Year Gala) to UCalgary students passionate about pursuing topics of "business, entrepreneurship, technology, development, sustainability, language/culture, or education" in Hong Kong and/or China and other countries in Asia.
+- China and Hong Kong: The Hong Kong-Canada Business Association generously awards 4 annual scholarships (Spezial Prize: C$3000, 1st place: C$1500, 2nd place: C$1000, 3rd place: C$500 and a 1 year free HKCBA student membership to all winners and complimentary to HKCBA Lunar Year Gala) to UCalgary students passionate about pursuing topics of "business, entrepreneurship, technology, development, sustainability, language/culture, or education" between Canada and Hong Kong, China and/or other countries in Asia.
 Other eligibility criteria include being enrolled in a part or full-time undergraduate or graduate UCalgary degree program and having minimum 3.3 cumulative GPA.
 Students must submit an application package including a personal video of not more than 3 minutes explaining why you are interested in working or studying in Hong Kong, Personal statement, Academic or professional Letters of Support (Optional); the call for applications normally goes out in late Fall semester.
+DUE: October 31, 2022